Smoothing and adaptation of shifted P\'olya Tree ensembles: Proofs

-In Section \ref{approx_theory}, we see that this defines a linear space with suitable approximation properties which we use below in the proofs.
-Indeed, for each Hölderian density function, there exists an element in such vector space whose restriction to $[0;1)$ is sufficiently close to the density function in the interior of the interval.
-We also stress that, from such element, we can recover a spline function that approximate the density well on the whole interval $[0;1)$.
-This justifies the construction of our priors.
+In Section \ref{approx_theory}, we see that this space has good approximation properties, which we use below in the proofs.
+Indeed, for each Hölderian density function on $\Omega$, it contains an element whose restriction to $\Omega$ is sufficiently close to the density function in the interior of the interval.
+We also stress that, via a modification near the frontier of $\Omega$, we can recover a spline function that approximates the density well on the whole interval.

-Indeed, looking back at the definitions of DPA and CPA priors in Section \ref{DPA_subsection}, the idea is that, in the posterior, one first draws a $1$-periodic right-continuous piecewise constant function (which extends a draw from a TPT prior) whose image by the same operation as in \eqref{spline_new_def} gives a good approximating spline in a space of the form $\Tilde{\Pi}_{m+1, 2^{-L}\mathbb{Z}}(\mathbb{R})$.
-In order to obtain a good approximation on the whole interval $[0;1)$, the periodicity of the piecewise constant draw is broken.
-Its values are updated by mean of additional uniform variables (see Step \ref{s1} of the prior definition in Section \ref{DPA_subsection}), so that the restriction to $[0;1)$ of the image by \eqref{spline_new_def} is now a suitable element from a space of the form $\Pi_{m+1, 2^{-L}\mathbb{Z}}(\mathbb{R})$ (this is the case for CPA, while, for DPA, we rather draw a piecewise constant approximation of such an element).
-This view of the prior distribution underlies the proofs in the next subsections.
+This observation accounts for the performance of our priors.
+Looking back at the algorithmic definitions of DPA and CPA priors in Section \ref{DPA_subsection}, and setting aside the discretization in DPA, it is possible to interpret them as follows.
+The coordinates of an element $\Tilde{\Pi}_{m+1, 2^{-L}\mathbb{Z}}(\mathbb{R})$ are sampled via a TPT distribution, and uniform random variables transform it into a similar spline from $\Pi_{m+1, 2^{-L}\mathbb{Z}}(\mathbb{R})$ (or rather a restriction to $\Omega$).
+This point of view underlies the proofs in the following subsections.